Installation Instructions for Hot Fix C2L008

 - Please ensure all users clear cookies and cache from any web browser they are using.
 In addition, Chrome may need the 'Hosted app data' cleared.

-This completes the installation of hot fix C2L008 on Linux for x64.
+This completes the installation of hot fix C2L008 on 64-bit Enabled AIX.

 Copyright 2020 SAS Institute Inc. All Rights Reserved.